 In accordance with Georgia Code all students must comply with the state requirement via our online immunization compliance form found here:

 Documentation from medical provider is not required if you have been immunized and are able to provide the month and year for the immunizations requested.
 If you are unable to provide immunization dates, you may provide a written statement from a physician which:

 - proves immunity because the student had the disease

 - documents specific medical contraindication to a vaccine (allergy or physical condition that prevents vaccination)

 This documentation can be emailed to firstname.lastname@example.org.

-Failure to comply with the immunization policy will result in restriction on registration.
+Failure to comply with the immunization policy will result in restrictions on registration.